wu-hongjun/heiya/README.md

 ## Examples

 A complete set of heiya examples can be found in the [Heiya Demo Notebook](https://github.com/wu-hongjun/heiya/blob/main/heiya_demo.ipynb).

+## To-Do & Help Needed
+* Seek alternative for `pyheif` (Which is why Heiya does not support Windows).
+* Attempt an implementation using `imagemagick` to enable bitrate higher than the current 8 bit.

 ## What does the name mean?